 At the top of the stairs is a designed space (temple) with almost a hundred Doric columns.

-(above quoted information was from banner on-site)
+(above quoted information was from a banner at Park Guell)

 The Hypostyle Room was meant to be the market for the private estate.
 Look upwards when you’re there because you will discover surprises of art that Gaudi had incorporated into the ceiling.